conan-io/conan-io.github.io/_posts/2022-03-17-New-conan-release-1-46.markdown

     }
 },
  "datePublished": "2022-03-17",
- "description": "New XcodeToolchain and XcodeBuild tools, improved conf system, new helpers for Git.", }
+ "description": "New XcodeToolchain and XcodeBuild tools, improved conf system, new helpers for Git."
+ }
 </script>